Sanglorian/orcus/Orcus Rulebook - current.md

 - Play a stringed instrument
 - Craft a small or detailed object

+##### Initiative

+An initiative check is a special Dexterity check that you make at the beginning of every combat.
+Initiative determines the order of creatures' turns in combat.

 #### Skill Checks

 Acrobatics, Stealth and Sleight of Hand skill checks add your Dexterity modifier.